Doctor insights on:

 - How long does it take to recover from pyelonephritis?

-- How long does it take to recover from a colonoscopy?
+- How long does it take to recover from myocarditis?

 - How long does it take to recover from a lumpectomy?